wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 3.0.8 =
+* Bug fix: alternatives with single quote chars can now be created.
+* Compatibility with Member Access plugin.

 = 3.0.7 =
 * Improvement: enable and disable from the Settings page a Must Use Plugin to